-List the Mentor and each associate investigator and consultant.
+List the investigator and consultant.
 Include a brief description of how and to what extent each will be involved in the proposed project.

 8. BIOGRAPHICAL SKETCHES

 Use the NIH Biographical Sketch Format Page available on the internet at www.grants.nih.gov/grants/funding/phs398/phs398.html#